gregallensworth/L.Control.BoxZoom/README.md

 # Options

+* **iconClasses** Any valid classes for an icon element.
+Used for easily adding a custom icon to the button.
+* **iconColor** Use to set the color of the custom icon.
+Accepts anything valid for a standard CSS color value, e.g. "black", "#000000", etc. Defaults to "black".
 * **position** Any of the usual _position_ flags for a L.Control subclass: _topright_, _topleft_, and so on.
 * **title** A string to give information to user.